mattjhayes/docs-python2readthedocs/docs/source/ui-tweaks.rst

 Themes
 ------

+Themes are used by Sphinx to control how the documentation looks when exported to the final formats.

 I prefer the Read the Docs theme over the Alabaster theme, which Sphinx installation has configured, so I update it in docs/source/conf.py.